What do we do?

 We advise and represent children, parents and other family members in Children Act matters, specifically, Pre-Proceedings, Care Proceedings, Special Guardianship Orders, Placement Orders and Adoption Orders.
 We cover the whole of the Black Country area as well as Birmingham, Hereford and Worcester.

-We have a combined experience of 80+ years within the department having dealt with the whole spectrum of cases and clients all with differing needs and expectations.
+We have a wide range of experience within the department, having dealt with the whole spectrum of cases and clients all with differing needs and expectations.
 Many of our clients have mental health issues, learning disabilities and substance dependency, all of which are dealt with in a professional, sympathetic and uncomplicated way so there is no confusion or misunderstanding.
 We do not use jargon and we all hail from the Black Country so we “tork proper”.

 How we do it?